jacobanana/pok-scorer/README.md

    - In case of a tie, the player who didn't start the previous round goes first

 6. **Winning the Game:**
-   - First player to reach 21 points wins the game
+   - First player to reach 21 total points wins the game!

 ### Using the Score Counter